SystemsApproach/sdn/future.rst

 to program the data plane is key: the language carefully excludes features such as loops and pointer-based data structures, which typically make analysis impractical.
-To read more about the opportunity, we recommend the following paper:
+To read more about the opportunity, we recommend a paper by Jed Liu and colleagues.

 .. _reading_p4:
 .. admonition:: Further Reading